Why Mold Forms in Basement Areas (And What Causes It to Keep Coming Back)

 Humidity is one of the most common and least understood causes of basement mold.
 Even without visible water, high humidity levels can provide enough moisture for mold to develop on surfaces.

-Air always contains some level of moisture.
-When humidity rises above certain levels, that moisture can settle onto surfaces and remain there long enough for mold to grow.
+Air always contains some moisture.
+When basement relative humidity stays near or above 60%, surfaces and stored materials are more likely to remain damp enough for mold growth.

 Typical humidity-related conditions include: